-Office Hours My office is in Thompson 303.
+My office is in Thompson 303.
 Making appointments or simple, non-mathematical questions can be handled via email - my address is beezer@ups.edu.
-Do not confuse this address with the one used for submitting homework (I only look at the homework address when something is due).
 I rarely do not receive your email, and I read all of my email all of the time, usually very shortly after receiving it.
 Urgency of replying varies by the hour, day and nature of the message.
-Office Hours are (tentatively) 2:00-2:50 on Monday and Friday, 10:30-11:30 on Tuesday and Thursday.
+Office Hours are 9:00-9:50 on Monday and Friday, 8:00-8:20, 9:30-9:50 on Tuesday and Thursday.
 Office Hours are first-come, first-served, so I do not make appointments for these times, nor do you need to ask me if I will be present at these times.
 You may assume I will be there, unless I have announced otherwise in class or by email.
 You may make an appointment for other times, or just drop by my office to see if I am in.
 Office Hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.